 - Write down everything you remember ASAP.
 Try to find witnesses and their names and phone numbers.

-- If you are injured, take photographs of the injuries as soon as possible, but make sure you seek medical attention first.
+- If you are injured, take photographs of the injuries, but also make sure to seek medical attention as soon as possible.

 This advice is not intended to deter you from cooperating with law enforcement.

 Freedom of speech is not only the hallmark of a free people, but is, indeed, an essential attribute of the sovereignty of citizenship.
 You have a constitutionally protected right to engage in peaceful protests.
 This pamphlet outlines your First Amendment right to protest and describes restrictions on peaceful speech activities that the government may enforce.